We have updated this blog to reflect current knowledge and technology regarding low frequency range on 12/5/19.

 Frequency Bracket Creep

-Frequency bracket creep occurs when manufacturers add frequencies from the low mid section into the low frequency section.
-They take the upper limit to real low frequencies which is 100 cycles and raise it to 200 Hz. by borrowing a 100 cycles from the middle lows.
-Sometimes they borrow another 100 hertz and now we have a low frequency performance definition of 20Hz.- 300Hz.
-This is the reason customers purchase these low frequency absorbers and install them and are not satisfied because their bass traps do not absorb any bass.
+Frequency bracket creep occurs when manufacturers add frequencies from the low midsection into the low-frequency section.
+They take the upper limit to real low frequencies which is 100 cycles and raise it to 200 Hz. by borrowing 100 cycles from the middle lows.
+Sometimes they borrow another 100 hertz and now we have a low-frequency performance definition of 20Hz.- 300Hz.
+This is the reason customers purchase these low-frequency absorbers and install them and are not satisfied because their bass traps do not absorb any bass.

 Low Frequency Defined

 Low Frequencies occur from 20Hz. – 100Hz.
 This is the foundation that our mixes and music rest upon.
 It is the full and large sound from our kick drum.
 It is the bass guitar lowest string providing a track for all the other instruments to ride upon.
 This is the area of the frequency spectrum that has the most energy.
 One must manage this energy so that it doesn’t smother other neighboring frequency bands.
 It is also the frequency range that is the most difficult to design sound absorption products for.